Table of contents

 - How would you explain why we should say “If I were the Queen of England” instead of saying “If I was the Queen of England” when I and the Queen are both singular?

-There are many possible questions that could be asked at interview time.
+Many possible questions could be asked at interview time.
 Interviewers are looking for concise answers which demonstrate your language awareness and competence to teach it.
 While you cannot prepare for every single language point, if you were an EBC graduate, you could go over the grammar part of your manual and prepare with examples that you can adapt for possible grammar questions at interview time.

 TEFL interview questions about your teaching and classroom management

-- How would you go about a student’s needs analysis to help you design an effective plan of study?
+- How would you go about a student’s needs analysis to help you design an effective study plan?

 - What method will you use for a one to one class vs a group class?